dapphub/ds-chief/README.md

 ## Why an IOU Token?

 The IOU token allows for chaining governance contracts.
-An arbitrary number of `DSChief`, `DSPrism`, or other contracts of that kind may essentially use the same governance token by accepting the IOU token of the `DSChief` contract before it as a governance token.
-E.g., given three `DSChief` contracts, `chiefA`, `chiefB`, and `chiefC`, with `chiefA.GOV` being the `MKR` token, setting `chiefB.GOV` to `chiefA.IOU` and `chiefC.GOV` to `chiefB.IOU` allows all three contracts to essentially run using a common pool of `MKR`.
+An arbitrary number of `VoteQuorum`, `DSPrism`, or other contracts of that kind may essentially use the same governance token by accepting the IOU token of the `VoteQuorum` contract before it as a governance token.
+E.g., given three `VoteQuorum` contracts, `chiefA`, `chiefB`, and `chiefC`, with `chiefA.GOV` being the `MKR` token, setting `chiefB.GOV` to `chiefA.IOU` and `chiefC.GOV` to `chiefB.IOU` allows all three contracts to essentially run using a common pool of `MKR`.